 Buyer initiated programmes (sometimes called purchase finance or supplier finance) involve the buyer instructing the lender to make payments directly to the supplier.
 These payments can be made early or on the due date.
 The fee is usually charged to the buyer who repays the lender on the agreed date (may be after the due date).

-The simple diagrams on our supply chain finance page show how each form of supply chain finance works in practice.
+The simple diagrams on our buyer-initiated vs. supplier-initiated blog show how each form of supply chain finance works in practice.

 Despite what you might read elsewhere, few companies use supply chain finance for the sole benefit of their suppliers or ‘to secure their supply chain’ as it is usually put.
 In our experience, more common reasons to use supply chain finance include: